-But after about the 18th month, I started losing weight and am back down to about 166 – 169 lbs (still 5 – 7 lbs overweight according to chart below).
-The main reason why is because I’ve started to take my boy on almost daily walks.
+But after about the 18th month, I started losing weight.
+Finally, I am back down to about 166 – 169 pounds (still 5 – 7 lbs overweight according to chart below).
+The main reason why is because I've started to take my boy on almost daily walks.
 I also went back to playing tennis three days a week.

 Another downer is the increased frequency of getting sick after the first year.
 Our boy got his first cold at 12 months old.
 Then he started getting sick about once a quarter as we interacted more with the public.

 His sickness spread to us, and we found ourselves frequently battling colds as well.
 Luckily, neither my wife or have have been sick at the same time.

 5) Nannies won't pay as much attention as you.